Happy Birthday: Are Greetings Capitalized?

 Dialogue

 If you are writing dialogue for a story, follow standard capitalization rules: Capitalize only proper nouns (names of holidays) and words at the start of a sentence.
-Don’t capitalize common nouns and adjectives (like birthday, anniversary, and happy).
+Don’t capitalize common nouns and adjectives (like happy and birthday).

 Examples